Kingston No-Fault Divorce Lawyer

 While some marriages end due to a major betrayal or abuse, many more end after years of slowly drifting apart.
 At the end of your marriage, you might not even have feelings of animosity toward your spouse; you simply know that the relationship has reached its end and it is time for you both to move on.
 No-fault divorce is a way to bring an end to your marriage without going through the sometimes painful and acrimonious process of proving one of New York State’s fault-based claims for divorce in court.

 One of the most important steps when planning for a divorce is to find an attorney who can make the divorce process function as smoothly as possible.
-At Rusk, Wadlin, Heppner & Martuscello, LLP, our family law attorneys have been helping Hudson Valley couples reach amicable divorce settlements for generations.
+At Rusk, Wadlin, Heppner & Martuscello, LLP, our Kingston no-fault divorce lawyers have been helping Hudson Valley couples reach amicable divorce settlements for generations.
 Contact us for a consultation so that we can help you obtain a no-fault divorce as expediently and amicably as possible.

 No-fault divorce in New York

 For decades, New York required all couples filing for divorce to prove that one spouse had committed some form of “fault,” as defined by the law.
 These included cruel and inhuman treatment, living separate and apart, and adultery.
 Fault-based divorces often involved ugly courtroom battles where couples had to divulge their most personal affairs before a judge.
 In 2010, New York became the last state in the country to allow couples to file for divorce on a no-fault basis.
 While fault-based divorces are still available to divorcing couples, they are now far less common.